cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

    - Data availability consensus around which orders are valid for a given batch
    - The initial exchange rates for each traded tokens which are used to normalize surplus across different orders
 2. Solver competition
+   - Data availability consensus around the available solution candidates and their score
+   - Notifying the winning solver to submit their solution
 3. Auction data storage

 ```mermaid